An appraisal is investigation leading to an opinion of value.

 The answer to this is different depending upon the location of the home.
 Different markets value amenities differently.
 Adding a central air conditioner in Houston, Texas may add significant value, while putting one in a home located in Buffalo, New York might not have much impact.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Bowers Real Estate & Appraisal Services is prepared to reply to any inquiries you might have about appraisals in Los Angeles and Los Angeles County.
+Bowers Real Estate & Appraisal Services is always willing to handle any questions you might have about appraisals in Los Angeles and Los Angeles County.